 Help Paying for Groceries through the Supplemental Nutrition Assistance Program (SNAP)

-In response to the COVID-19 public health crisis, the federal government has expanded college students’ access to the Supplemental Nutrition Assistance Program or SNAP benefits (formerly called Food Stamps).
+The federal government has expanded college students’ access to the Supplemental Nutrition Assistance Program or SNAP benefits (formerly called Food Stamps).
 The federal government has also boosted the amount of SNAP.
 For someone who purchases and prepares their food alone, the SNAP benefit is $250 per month!
 Right now, because of the pandemic, everyone who qualifies for SNAP gets the maximum amount for their household size (see chart below).
 Per the Consolidated Appropriations Act 2021, there were two new student exemptions:

 - Students who have an Estimated Family Contribution (EFC) of $0